Why cheap groceries will hurt us all in the long run | DW | 14.09.2020

 Compared to other European countries, Germany's prices are cheaper because of fierce competition between large retailers.

-"We have a comparatively high concentration of supermarkets on the German market and a merciless competition between large retailers, which is leading to prices being very low.
-This competition is further fueled by discounters, where prices play a huge role, which is then bringing price levels down across the country," Krämer said.
+"We have a comparatively high concentration of supermarkets on the German market and a merciless competition between large retailers, which leads to prices being very low.
+This competition is further fueled by discounters, where prices play a huge role, which then brings price levels down across the country," Krämer said.

 He admitted that discount supermarkets are part of the problem, but he also believes they can be part of the solution if they give customers more information and alternatives.